Yung-Yu Chuang: Home Projects Publications Courses CV Links

 Computational Photography and Videography

 As getting cheaper and cheaper, cameras (either still image cameras or video camcorders) become more and more accessible.
 Therefore, computational photography and videography has been a hot research topic recently.
 We investigate topics to enhance photos or videos taken by users.
 For example, we have worked on high dynamic range image reconstruction from hand-held cameras.
 For this, we formulated HDR reconstrution and deblurring in a unified framework.
 Our early work in this field is "animating pictures" which turns a still image into a video texture.
-Recently, we have also worked on video stabilization.
+We have also proposed a new method for video stabilization.

 Content Analysis

 We have been working on semantic content analysis for media such as photos and videos.
 Such an analysis will enable more efficient and effective utiliziation of massive media, for example, search, organization, summarization and retrieval.
-In particualr, we are invloved in TRECVID benchmark, in which we have focused more on high-level concept detection and rushes video summarization tasks.
-We have also proposed methods for automatically segmenting wedding videos into semantic segments.
-Recently, we have made efforts on collecting ROI benchmrks and comparing performances of ROI algorithms.
+In particular, we have proposed methods for automatically segmenting wedding videos into semantic segments and exploring geotags for building geographic ontology and a couple of image tagging/reranking applications.
+In addition, we have made efforts on collecting ROI benchmrks and comparing performances of ROI algorithms.

 Multimedia Applications